piotrmiskiewicz/kyma-environment-broker/docs/contributor/07-20-subaccount-sync.md

 ## Details

-The `operator.kyma-project.io/beta` label of all Kyma CRs for a given subaccount is synchronized with the `Enable beta features` attribute of this subaccount.
+The `operator.kyma-project.io/beta` and `operator.kyma-project.io/used-for-production` labels of all Kyma CRs for a given subaccount are synchronized with the `Enable beta features` and `Used for Production` attributes accordingly.
-The current state of the attribute is persisted in the `subaccount_states` database table.
+The current state of the attributes is persisted in the `subaccount_states` database table.
-`Used for production` is monitored as well and its state is persisted in the same table.
-However, it does not affect any resources.

 The table structure: